transmission/transmission/README.md

 ## About

 Transmission is a fast, easy, and free BitTorrent client.
 It comes in several flavors:
-  * A native Mac OS X GUI application
+  * A native macOS GUI application
   * GTK+ and Qt GUI applications for Linux, BSD, etc.
   * A headless daemon for servers and routers
   * A web UI for remote controlling any of the above